RobertParesi/MonarchMoneyTrendReport/README.md

      - Export to Excel or Numbers.
      - Generate a simple Personal Net Worth report for Loan Applications.
      - Click on date header to change date range.

-* **Reports / Transactions**
-     - Summarize your Monarch Money Income/Spending history by Tags, Notes and Goals.
-     - Compare to Untagged or Multiple Tagged transactions.
-     - Filter by a custom Account Group (e.g., "Parents, Children" or "Partner 1, Partner 2, Both" or "Personal, Business").
-     - Sort summarized data by any column
-     - Breakdown tagged expenses by "Fixed Expenses" and "Flexible Expenses".
-     - Export it to Excel or Numbers.
-     - Select to include or exclude Hidden Tagged Transactions.
-     - Group transactions where transaction note starts with an asterisk. (ie: "* Hawaii 2025" or "* Wedding")
-     - Group transactions by Goals.
-     - Click on date header to change date range.

 * Make assigning merchants an easier task by auto-populating the Search Merchant field with a smart assistant.
 (Removes AplPay, GglPay, *TST, etc. when assigning merchant)
 * Breakdown Assets & Liabilities Account Summary by a custom Group (e.g., "Parents, Children" or "Partner 1, Partner 2, Both" or "Taxable, Tax Deferred" etc).
 * Apply a compressed and smaller font in the Transactions grid to display more items.